joncheng-dev/to-do-list/README.md

 Test 1: "It should initialize a ToDoList constructor function which should contain an object to hold tasks."
 Code: ToDoList();
 Expected Output: this.tasks = {};

+Describe: Task();
+Test 1: "It should initialize a Task constructor function, which should create an instance of a task, which takes two arguments, storing them as properties in the created object."
+Code: Task("walk the dog", false);
+Expected Output:
+{completed: false
+ taskName: "walk the dog"}